Course Title: Further Engineering Mathematics C

 Overview of Learning Activities

 Key concepts and their application will be explained and illustrated (with many examples) in lectures and in online notes.
 Supervised problem-based practice classes will build your capacity to solve problems, to think critically and analytically and give you feedback on your academic progress.
 Five Closed Book Tests and six open book (practice classes) will consolidate your basic skills, e.g. in algebra and trigonometry and enhance your knowledge of the topics presented in class.
-Further feedback will be provided in the form of the marked and returned Exercise/Closed book Test papers .Homework problems set from the Supplementary Exercises found on Blackboard and self-help tutorial questions will provide a focus for your private study.
+Further feedback will be provided in the form of the marked and returned Exercise/Closed book Test papers .Homework problems set from the Supplementary Exercises found on Canvas and self-help tutorial questions will provide a focus for your private study.

 Overview of Learning Resources